Machine Learning Electroweakino Production: Interpretation

-Fig.\ \ref{fig:wino1} shows changes in the AUC for the classification of 1 $\tilde{q}$ events.
-We observe that the most impactful high-level input, leading to a drop of about 30\% in AUC for the GNN model, is the $H_\mathrm{T}$.
-Other useful variables are masses and transverse momenta of jets.
-Shuffling the rest of the high-level variables results in a slightly higher AUC.
-This is because the network is trained for signal events containing 0 $\tilde q$, 1 $\tilde q$, and 2 $\tilde q$ proportional to the cross sections.
-Both networks are trained to obtain the best classification performance for the mixed signal event, leading to unoptimized performance for the 1 $\tilde q$ and 2 $\tilde q$.
 Interestingly, results for a fully connected model are very different.
 The most useful quantity is, again, $m_{T2}$, shuffling of which reduces the AUC of the fully connected model by almost 40\%, while the GNN model does not use this variable at all.
 Another notable difference is that transverse momenta are used only for subleading jets in the fully connected model.

 This might indicate the structure of the leading jet is less important for leading jets.
 However, it is hard to identify the actual cause of the behaviours as the classification is optimized for 0 $\tilde{q}$ events.